Frank Pam – Musical Director

 Sarah was born in Perth.
 She holds a Bachelor of Music (Victorian College of the Arts) and a Masters of Music Interpretation-Classical Singing (New Bulgarian University) as well as a Bachelor of English Literature (Curtin University) and a Master of Speech Pathology (La Trobe University).

-Her opera roles include Valetto and Amor (L’incoronazione di Poppea, Monteverdi) performed at the March Music Days International Festival of Ruse and the Sofia Music Weeks International Festival, Bulgaria, Gretel (Hansel and Gretel, Humperdink) for the Ruse State Opera, Bulgaria and Lucy (The Beggar’s Opera, Benjamin Britten).
+Her opera roles include Valetto and Amore (L’incoronazione di Poppea, Monteverdi) performed at the March Music Days International Festival of Ruse and the Sofia Music Weeks International Festival, Bulgaria, Gretel (Hansel and Gretel, Humperdink) for the Ruse State Opera, Bulgaria and Lucy (The Beggar’s Opera, Benjamin Britten).

 Sarah has appeared as a soloist in numerous concerts and festivals, particularly in Sofia, Bulgaria at Boris Christoff Hall, the National Palace of Culture and also alongside the Sarajevo Philharmonic Orchestra as part of the Nights of Barscarsija Festival.
 Sarah is currently the Voice Clinic Coordinator at La Trobe University Communication Clinic.